 can effectively communicate research progress and results to colleagues, supervisors and experts.

-can independently write an accurate report on performed research.
+can independently write an accurate report on performed research within an appropriate timeframe.

-can present a summary of research, results and conclusions to a group of fellow students and external experts in a Thesis Talk.
+can present a summary of research, results and conclusions to a group of fellow students and external experts.

 shows an appropriate work attitude (e.g. being on time and well-prepared, working appropriate hours).